 Refreshing your memory on basic numerical concepts such as fractions, ratios and percentages can help improve your numerical skills.
 Reading infographics and working out what the image conveys – before reading the accompanying text – can also help you focus on analysing numerical information.

 What's the difference between Talent Q and Korn Ferry tests?

-Korn Ferry is an assessment organisation that became part of the Hay group in 2014.
-Korn Ferry is also part of the Hay group, and is the organisation that administers the Talent Q tests.
+Korn Ferry is an assessment organisation that became part of the Hay group (which also owns Talent Q) in 2014.
+Korn Ferry aptitude tests are distinct from talent Q tests, however, despite having the same owner.

 Talent Q Elements Numerical Test Tips